This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Heat oven to 350 degrees F (177 degrees C).
-While the oven is heating, bring a medium sized pot of water to a boil over medium-high heat.
-Add the pasta and cook until just tender.
-Drain and set pasta aside.
+• Preheat oven to 350°F (177°C).
+Bring a pot of water to a boil and cook the pasta until al dente.
+Drain and set aside.

-• Cover and bake on the middle rack of the preheated oven for 20 minutes.
+• Bake: Cover and bake for 20 minutes.
+Let cool slightly before serving.

 Notes